 Where air-source heat pumps use electricity to heat (and cool), furnaces create heat by burning a fuel source like natural gas or propane.
 They then distribute that heat throughout your home, to increase the indoor temperature.

 Furnaces are available in single-stage, two-stage, and modulating systems.
-Learn about Trane’s best furnaces
+Learn about Trane’s best furnaces.

 Air handlers circulate both warm and cool air throughout your entire home, to reach your desired temperature in every room.
 Air handlers are most often paired with heat pumps, but can also be paired with an AC unit.
+Learn about our best air handlers.

 Ductwork is a system of sheet metal or flexible pipes, also known as ducts, that carry and distribute air from HVAC units like your furnace, air conditioner, heat pump, and air handler.
 Improperly sized or improperly installed ductwork can result in problems, as can leaky ductwork.